milijan-mosic/milijan-mosic.dev/docs/advices.md

 # Advices

-You're not selling code — you're selling solutions
+You’re not selling code — you’re selling solutions

 You must translate tech into value

 Do not start with tech — start with a niche + a problem

-If you build something and nobody knows it exists → it's useless
+If you build something and nobody knows it exists → it’s useless

 Learn minimal sales + marketing: